crustio/crust-wiki/docs/merchantGuidance.md

 ## 3. To receive storage market rewards

 Storage market rewards are from storage orders.
 20% of the fees paid by users for storage orders will be awarded to the first four nodes that complete the storage sealing (the term "seal" can be found in the [glossary](glossary.md).
 Yet, the storage market rewards will not go directly to the account balance of merchants.
 In order to receive the storage market rewards, the merchants will need to complete three actions: to lock in the collateral, to settle order rewards, and to receive the storage market rewards.

-### 3.1 Collateral lock
+### 3.1 Merchant Collateral

 After the [order settlement](orderSettlement.md), the order rewards are actually in a to-be-collected state.
-And there is an upper limit to the total amount of to-be-collected rewards which is equal to the total amount of locked collateral.
+And there is an upper limit to the total amount of to-be-collected rewards which is equal to the total amount of collateral.

-> For example, if a merchant has locked in 10 CRUs, his storage order rewards will continue to grow as he keeps providing storage market services.
+> For example, if a merchant has in 10 CRUs locked as collateral, his storage order rewards will continue to grow as he keeps providing storage market services.
 New order rewards will be discarded till the total to-be-collected rewards reach 10 CRUs.
 At this point, the merchant will have two options.

     1. to collect the reward balance, after which the to-be-collected rewards will be cleared and can be re-accumulated;
     2. to lock in more collateral, which will expand the accumulating upper limit of the to-be-collected rewards.